Nash Equilibrium Seeking in N-Coalition Games via a Gradient-Free Method: Introduction

 \section{Introduction}

-Recently, great efforts have been devoted to the research of collaboration and competition among multiple rational decision-makers, of which distributed optimization and Nash equilibrium seeking in non-cooperative games are the two main lines.
-In particular, distributed optimization problem is concerned with a network of agents that cooperatively minimize a combination of their local cost functions, which has shown great interests in the applications of parameter estimation \cite{Ram2010}, source localization \cite{Rabbat}, resource allocation \cite{Bai2019}, multi-robot coordination \cite{Feng2017}, \textit{etc}.
-Non-cooperative game, on the other hand, considers a group of players that are self-interest motivated to minimize their own individual cost function in response to other players' actions, which has been widely applied in the fields of transportation network control \cite{Altman2004}, power network control \cite{Saraydar2002}, electricity markets \cite{Wang2019}, smart grids \cite{Ye2017a}, \textit{etc}.
+Recently, great efforts have been devoted to the research of collaboration and competition among multiple rational decision-makers, of which distributed optimization and Nash equilibrium (NE) seeking in non-cooperative games are the two main lines.
+In particular, distributed optimization problem is concerned with a network of agents that cooperatively minimize a combination of their local cost functions, which has shown great interests in the applications of parameter estimation, source localization, resource allocation, multi-robot coordination, \textit{etc}.
+Non-cooperative game, on the other hand, considers a group of players that are self-interest motivated to minimize their own individual cost function in response to other players' actions, which has been widely applied in the fields of transportation network control, power network control, electricity markets, smart grids, \textit{etc}.

-This paper subsumes the research of both distributed optimization and Nash equilibrium seeking in non-cooperative games, by considering an $N$-coalition non-cooperative game.
+This paper subsumes the research of both distributed optimization and NE seeking in non-cooperative games, by considering an $N$-coalition non-cooperative game.
 In this game, each coalition consists of a number of players.
 On the one hand, each coalition can be regarded as a virtual player that aims to minimize its cost function by adjusting its actions based on other coalition's actions in a non-cooperative game.
 On the other hand, the coalition's cost function is defined as the sum of the local cost functions associated to the players in the corresponding coalition, and minimization of such cost is realized by the collaboration among the corresponding players.
 Moreover, it is assumed that the players have no access to the explicit functional form but only the function value of their local costs.
-A discrete-time gradient-free Nash equilibrium seeking strategy is developed to drive the players' actions to the Nash equilibrium.
+A discrete-time gradient-free NE seeking strategy is developed to drive the players' actions to the NE.